eXodes/nx-monorepo/README.md

 ## Generate a library

-Due to issue [SvelteKit](https://github.com/sveltejs/kit/issues/2973) library, we are not able to generate a library.

 Libraries are shareable across libraries and applications.
 They can be imported from `@nx-monorepo/$lib-name`.

-Add a `package.json` file to the root of your library and duplicate the content of the `package.json` file of other library except for the name.
+> Due to issue [sveltejs/kit#2973](https://github.com/sveltejs/kit/issues/2973), you will need to add a `package.json` file to the root of your library that SvelteKit want to import.
+You may duplicate the content of the `package.json` file of other library and change the name.

 ### Svelte Component